-The Callaghan Room, located in Mercy Hall, serves as a resource for students that utilize testing accommodations.
-Students are required to meet with the Director of Counseling and Accessibility Services to arrange scheduling and use of the space.
+The Callaghan Room, located in Mercy Hall, is Maria College's designated alternative testing space for students that utilize academic accommodations.
+Students are required to register online with Accessibility Services and meet with the Director of Counseling and Accessibility Services to arrange scheduling and use of the space.
+Once registered, the students will go online to register for each test.
+All students who utilize the Callaghan Room are required to adhere to the Testing Room protocol.